PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Abstract

 \section{Abstract}

-Long-term time series forecasting (LTSF) is a fundamental task with wide-ranging applications.
-Although Transformer-based models have made significant breakthroughs in forecasting, their effectiveness for time series forecasting remains debatable.
-In this paper, we revisit the significance of self-attention and propose a simple yet effective mechanism, Periodic-Nested Group Attention, namely \method.
-Our approach highlights the importance of explicitly modeling periodic patterns and incorporating relative attention bias for effective time series modeling.
-To this end, we introduce a periodic-nested relative attention bias that captures periodic structures directly.
-To handle multiple coexisting periodicities (e.g., daily and weekly cycles), we design a grouped attention mechanism, where each group targets a specific periodicity using a multi-query attention mechanism.
+Despite advances in the Transformer architecture, their effectiveness for long-term time series forecasting (LTSF) remains controversial.
+In this paper, we investigate the potential of integrating explicit periodicity modeling into the self-attention mechanism to enhance the performance of Transformer-based architectures for LTSF.
+Specifically, we propose \method, a simple yet effective periodic-nested group attention mechanism.
+Our approach introduces a periodic-aware relative attention bias to directly capture periodic structures and a grouped multi-query attention mechanism to handle multiple coexisting periodicities (e.g., daily and weekly cycles) within time series data.
 Extensive experiments across diverse benchmarks demonstrate that \method consistently outperforms both MLP-based and Transformer-based models.
+Code is available at \tian{\url{https://github.com/ysygMhdxw/AISTATS2026_PENGUIN}}.\hiddenfootnote{Tian Sun and Yuqi Chen contributed equally to the research.
+Work was conducted during Yuqi Chen's affiliation with Fudan University.
+Correspondence to Weiwei Sun. contact: wwsun@fudan.edu.cn}